-By BeauHD from Slashdot's send-and-receive department
+By BeauHD from Slashdot's time's-up department

 By msmash from Slashdot's how-about-that department

 In a wide-ranging interview, Nilay Patel of The Verge speaks with Bill Baxter, chief technology officer of Vizio, about what the company thinks of some TV vendors adding support for Apple's AirPlay 2, and other things.
 A remarkable exchange on the business of data collection and selling: Nilay Patel: I guess I have a philosophical question.
 You guys are committed to low price points and you often beat the industry at those price points.
 Can you hit those price points without the additional data collection that TV does if you don't have an ad business or a data business on top of the TV?